nadia-paz/apd311/README.md

 <h2 style="color:#777;">5.
 Google Cloud Credentials</h2>

-To use Google Cloud SDK, Terraform and run the project's code, you need to provide the access to your Google Cloud Account.
-With the steps below, you can prepare your GCP account for the project.
+To use Google Cloud SDK and Terraform, you need to grant access to your Google Cloud Account.
+Follow the steps below to prepare your GCP account for the project.

 <details><summary><i>Expand</i></summary>